DEFRA/hapi-gapi/README.md

 await server.start()

-// Ensure server.stop is called on interrupts so that any buffered hits are sent to the Google Measurement Protocol API before shutdown process.on('SIGINT', server.stop) process.on('SIGTERM', server.stop)
+// Ensure server.stop is called on interrupts so that buffered hits are sent to the Google Measurement Protocol API before shutdown const shutdown = async (code = 0) => {
+  await server.stop()
+  process.exit(code)
+}
+process.on('SIGINT', shutdown)
+process.on('SIGTERM', shutdown)
 ```

 ## How to use